 Melissa manages global surgery research projects for PASE at the University of California Los Angeles.
 She graduated from McGill University in 2011 with a Bachelor of Science in Microbiology & Immunology.
 Melissa received a Master of Public Health in 2016 from Yale University with a concentration in Chronic Disease Epidemiology.
 She has extensive global health research experience in Sub-Saharan Africa, and has been involved in projects aiming to strengthen surgical systems and address barriers in access to quality surgical care for a wide range of conditions.
 Melissa’s research interests lie in optimizing the delivery and organization of care for non-communicable diseases in resource-constrained settings using implementation science approaches.

 Rasheedat Oke, MD MPH – Global Surgery Program Manager

 Rasheedat Oke, MD, MPH is one of the Global Surgery program managers at PASE, University of California, Los Angeles.
 She is a foreign-trained physician with specialty training in public health.
 She then received her MPH from Johns Hopkins School of Public Health, Maryland with a certificate in Epidemiology for Public Health Professionals.
-She has experience collaborating in various academic, clinical, and programmatic settings.
+She has over a decade of public health experience collaborating in various academic, clinical, and programmatic settings.
 She is also experienced working with diverse populations including underserved and vulnerable populations in LMICs.
 Rasheedat has interests in implementation science and global surgery presents an opportunity to work both with vulnerable populations while tackling different aspects of program implementation.